Definition of Java NIO

 - Non-blocking IO operation

 The java buffered-oriented approach allows us to move forth and back as per need.
-The data is read from the buffer, also data is read from the cache.
-When we require the data it will be processed from the buffer.
+The buffer reads the data, and the cache also reads the data.
+When we require the data, it will be processed from the buffer.

 The below example shows the buffer-oriented approach as follows: